 - The translator translates the dialogue.
 The transcript should be reconstructed into the target language.
 The translator has to ensure that the dialogue flows smoothly while ensuring that it is grammatically correct.

-- The sentence and timing format are adjusted.
+- The sentence and timing format is adjusted.
 This is called subtitle engineering.
 In some languages, the words and phrases can take more time to be expressed than in other languages.
-Because of the space and time limitations and to give time for the viewers to read the subtitles, the team does the translation and adjustment at this part of the process.
+Because of space and time limitations and to give time for the viewers to read the subtitles, the team does the translation and adjustment at this part of the process.
 It is to ensure a balance between the timing and the maintenance of the intended meaning of the original.

 - Final engineering.
-This ensures that everything works properly and the preparation of the subtitles according to the format requested by client.
-Subtitles can either be prepared to display during run time, like what you see when you watch videos online or embedded into the video directly.
+This ensures that everything works properly and implements the preparation of the subtitles according to the format requested by the client.
+Subtitles can be prepared to display during run time, like what you see when you watch videos online or embedded into the video directly.
 The latter is applied to DVD movies.

 - Voice actors are cast while the script translation is ongoing.

-- The directors and translators work with the voice talents as they record the translated script to ensure proper intonation, expression and linguistic accuracy.
+- The directors and translators work with the voice talents as they record the translated script to ensure proper intonation, expression, and linguistic accuracy.

 Whether you choose to dub or add subtitles to a movie, it is essential to ensure that the method fits the preferences of your target audience.

 Movie translation is part of movie localization services, which means adapting your script to the preferences and sensibilities of the local audience.
 Our translators and subject matter experts are native speakers.
-They live in-country so they fully understand the culture and the nuances of the language.
+They live in-country, so they fully understand the culture and the nuances of the language.
 We are always ready to discuss your translation requirements.
-Send us an email through Contact us or give us a call at 1-800-969-6853.
-We are available 24/7, every day of the year, so you can get in touch with us at your convenience.
+Contact us or give us a call at 1-800-969-6853.
+We are available 24/7, every day of the year!
+Get in touch with us at your convenience.